bartongroup/slivka/README.rst

 Running the app
 ===============

-PyBioAS consists of two core parts: rest http server and job scheduler.
+Slivka consists of two core parts: rest http server and job scheduler.
 Separation allows them to run independently of each other.
 In case when the scheduler is down, server keeps collection requests and stash them, so when the scheduler is working again it can catch up with the server.
 Each component is launched using *manage.py* script with additional arguments.

-Additionally, you can use simple task queue added to PyBioAS to run tasks on the local machine without additional software installed.
+Additionally, you can use simple task queue added to Slivka to run tasks on the local machine without additional software installed.

 To launch the project, you need to create a database file with a schema